 Another technique is to use “if/then” thinking.
 Yet another is to weigh the pros and cons.

-When it comes to a competency model and deciding how to incorporate competencies into your employee performance management process, you will need to consider how these competencies will be defined, assessed, and rated.
+When it comes to a competency model and deciding how to incorporate a set of competencies into your talent management or employee performance management process, you will need to consider how these competencies will be defined, assessed, and rated.
 For this, there are a variety of models that can be used, each bringing its own unique benefits and disadvantages for you to evaluate.

-Here are the pros and cons of 6 different competency models to help you make an informed decision when it comes to deciding what’s best for your organization.
+Here are the pros and cons of 6 different competency models to help you and your HR department make an informed decision when it comes to deciding what’s best for your organization.

 According to Training Industry, a competency model is a framework for defining the skill and knowledge requirements of a job.
-It’s a collection of competencies that jointly define successful job performance.
+It’s a collection of core competencies, and other specific skills, that jointly define successful job performance.

 Depending on an organization’s size, a competency model can be used to create a competency management program.
 Prior to implementing the program, the pros and cons of each of these competency models should be carefully considered.